sirolf2009/husk/README.md

 <dependency>
     <groupId>com.sirolf2009</groupId>
     <artifactId>Husk</artifactId>
-    <version>0.0.1</version>
+    <version>0.0.2</version>
 </dependency>
 ```

 ## About
 This is a java shell to quickly set up commands, rather than building a GUI.
-It's intentions are to be able to do anything a standard UNIX shell can do, with the ease of [Cliche Shell](https://code.google.com/p/cliche/)
+It's intentions are to be able to do anything a standard UNIX shell can do, with the ease of [Cliche Shell](https://code.google.com/p/cliche/), along with some more optional utilities

 ## Guide
 What we'll need is one class where we can add commands and register them to the shell.
 Let's make it look something like this: